jgable/grunt-phplint/README.md

 ### Options

 By default we assume that the `php` command is in your path, if not, you can specify the full path to php like the example below.
-You can also pass additional flags, like '-lf'
+You can also pass additional flags, like '-lf'.

+Lastly, if you want to limit the number of files we process at a time, set the spawnLimit.

 ```javascript
 var cfg = {